 Chair: Dermot Barnes

 Dermot was a founding member of MHSG and en10ergy and had a central role in the team which made the applications to DECC which allowed en10ergy to install their first 2 solar roofs in Muswell Hill.
 He also set up the Low Carbon Buying Group helping local residents to buy energy saving solutions at reduced prices and is always happy to share his passion for all things Green.
 His background is in the property and construction sectors where most recently, he ran a business supplying and installing sustainable glazing, insulation and renewable energy systems.
-He is presently reading for the MSc in Sustainable Resources; Economy, Policy and Transitions at the Bartlett School, UCL.
+He holds an MSc degree in Sustainable Resources; Economy, Policy and Transitions from the Bartlett School, UCL.

 Vice-chair: Sydney Charles

 Sydney is active in groups around Muswell Hill and Highgate on projects that combat Climate Change and Air Pollution.
 She holds an MBA and her background is in business strategy and commercial purchasing.
 She worked with Power Up North London recently on their project to install solar panels on the roof of St Anne’s church in Highgate.
 Sydney is a member of Community Energy London and the London Sustainability group for Air Quality and works on initiatives that increase clean electricity, clean travel, clean air.